2018 VCFM Rules & Guidelines

-If you have questions or require any special arrangements feel free to contact market managers:
+If you have any questions, feel free to contact market managers:

-– Certificate of liability insurance (see #9 below)
+– Certificate of liability insurance (see explanation below)

-– Certificate of motor vehicle liability insurance (see #9 below)
+– Certificate of motor vehicle liability insurance (see explanation below)

 – A signed, Hold Harmless Agreement

-- Food Vendor: Food Vendors must take an active part in making/baking the majority of the items they plan to sell.
+Specialty Food: Food Vendors must take an active part in making/baking the majority of the items they plan to sell.
 Products sold by food vendors include items for on and offsite consumption including, for example baked goods, coffee, refreshments and value added products such as jams, jellies, salsa, honey, etc. This list is not intended to be exhaustive.
-Food products not on this list may be sold with approval of the market managers.
+Food products not on this list may be sold with approval of the market managers and must be prepared in a commercial kitchen.
 Vendors selling prepared foods shall prepare and serve foods in accordance with all applicable Federal, State, and local health regulations.
 All foods and beverages sold or used in food preparation shall be first quality and conform in all respects to Federal, State and local food and other laws, ordinances and regulations.